The Association of Plastic Recyclers

 SCREENING TEST

-Items that measure larger than five centimeters (2 inches) in two dimensions
+Small Size Boundary: Items that clearly measure larger than 5 cm (2 in) in any two dimensions

 DETRIMENTAL